-Oxford University Final Honour Schools Trinity Term 2009

-Mathematics Part A: First Notice to Candidates
+Oxford University, Mathematical Institute Final Honour School Mathematics Part A: First Notice to Candidates Trinity Term 2010

-- Full particulars about the syllabus and the examination are contained in the Examination Decrees and Regulations together with the Supplement (Part A synopses) to the Handbook for the Undergraduate Mathematics Courses. - You will be written to again later with information about the examination timetable and practical arrangements in the Schools, including information about examination numbers, handing in of scripts, and so on.
-I am expecting the examination to be held in week 9 in Trinity Term, June 22nd to 25th June 2009, with one paper each day.
-These dates should be regarded as provisional. - A note about examination conventions relating to marking of papers in Part A is attached.
-Your marks will be reported to you in the University's standard format which consists of a mark in the range 0-100 for each paper. - The examiners are planning to hold their final meeting on Friday 10th July 2009, and hope to distribute results to Colleges soon afterwards.
+- Full particulars about the syllabus and the examination are contained in the Examination Decrees and Regulations together with the relevant Supplements (including the Part A synopses) to the Handbook for the Undergraduate Mathematics Courses. - We will write to you again later with information about the examination timetable and practical arrangements in the Schools, including information about examination numbers, handing in of scripts, and so on.
+I am expecting the examination to be held in week 9 in Trinity Term, June 21st to 25th June 2010, with one paper each day.
+These dates should be regarded as provisional. - A note about examination conventions relating to the marking of papers in Part A is attached, together with the revised Qualitative Class Descriptors.
+Your marks will be reported to you in the University's standard format which consists of a mark in the range 0-100 for each paper. - The examiners are planning to hold their final meeting on Friday 9th July 2010, and hope to distribute results to Colleges soon afterwards.

-Dr Audrey Curnock Chair of Part A Examiners Mathematical Institute 4th December 2008 cc Senior Maths Tutors Senior Tutors
+Dr Audrey Curnock Chair of Part A Examiners Mathematical Institute 30th November 2009 cc Senior Maths Tutors Senior Tutors

-Part A 2009 Mathematics and related Schools: Marking of papers
+Part A 2010 Mathematics and related Schools: Marking of papers